All Things Bright and Beautiful (album)

 All Things Bright and Beautiful is the third studio album by the American electronica project Owl City.
 It was released on June 14, 2011, by Universal Republic Records.
 Despite receiving mixed critical reviews, it became a commercial success, reaching No. 6 on the Billboard 200.
+Selling 48,000 copies first week, it became Owl City's highest charting album on the Billboard 200, to date.
+The album was preceded by its lead single "Alligator Sky" and second single "Galaxies".
+"Lonely Lullaby" was first released as an Owl City fan club exclusive in March 2011, before it was released as the album's third single in July.
+The album's fourth and final single "Angels" was serviced to Christian radio in September.

+In support of the album, he embarked on his second headlining tour, the All Things Bright and Beautiful Tour from June to November 2011, as well as making his live debut televised performance on the Jimmy Kimmel Live! show in July.

 The album's title is based on the hymn of the same name.

 Background and development

 Production for the album began around mid-2010 after he returned home from his Ocean Eyes World Tour.
 Young recorded, engineered and produced the album himself, while also working with engineer and producer Jack Joseph Puig.
+Universal Republic first suggested that Owl City work with Dr. Luke and Starsmith on the album, however, his manager, Steve Bursky, "urged him to resist," explaining that his "single vision" is what made his previous album Ocean Eyes successful.
+While beginning the process of working on his third album, he said he put "a little bit of pressure on myself from myself," following the success of his hit single "Fireflies".
 The album features less autotuned and processed vocals, as Young wanted it to sound more "finished" than his previous album.
+Describing the sound as still "electronic," he also wanted the album to feature real instruments such as "live drums" and more guitar.
 A lot of the record was influenced by his experiences visiting places like Japan, Australia and New Zealand, while on tour.
 He also incorporated his Christian faith onto the album, which he was initially hesitant on adding, as he felt like he had "no business" in adding his beliefs to his music.
 However, wanting to be "right with God foremost" and the record to be "full of dangerous territory," he decided to include his faith.